PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-10 00:36:16
+Last updated: 2024-04-10 00:36:49
-Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman
+Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson